CadenFinley/CJsShell/README.md

 ![Version](https://img.shields.io/github/v/release/CadenFinley/CJsShell?label=version&color=blue)
 ![Lines of Code](https://img.shields.io/badge/lines%20of%20code-10107-green)

 > ⚠️ **WARNING**: This project is still in active development.
 There are known bugs and issues that are being addressed.
-Use at your own risk in production environments.
+Use at your own risk.

 ## Installation